Taiwan public holidays by year

 Teachers' Day2025-09-28 (Sunday)Teachers' Day is a special day for the appreciation of teachers.
 It may include celebrations to honor them for their special contributions in a particular field area, or the community tone in education.

-Additional Holiday2025-09-29 (Monday)If two holidays fall on the same day, an adjacent working day may be given as an extra holiday; similarly, if a holiday falls on a weekend, the following Monday becomes a public holiday.
+Additional Holiday2025-09-29 (Monday)If two holidays fall on the same day, an adjacent working day may be given as an extra holiday; similarly, if a holiday falls on a weekend, an adjacent Friday or Monday may be designated as a public holiday.

 Mid-Autumn Festival2025-10-06 (Monday)The Mid-Autumn Festival is celebrated when the moon is believed to be at its fullest and brightest.
 In Chinese culture, the full moon symbolizes reunion, making it a central theme of the festival.